| Ogród państwa Barry (Rozdział 12)

 a garden it was where sunshine lingered and bees hummed, and winds, beguiled

+into loitering, purred and rustled.
 Ogród państwa Barry był to istny gąszcz kwiatów, które w

 każdej innej, nie tak decydującej I podniosłej chwili wprawiłyby w zachwyt